rhean-propp/game_development/project_001_knights_court/to_do.md

 7. Write use_item() function
 8. Write attack_item() function
 9. Add read_item() function
+10. Add examine() function
+11. Use threading to solve the oxygen problem in chapter_01()

 ### Bugs
 1. Resolve "." not displaying after a print.
 Character cursor overlap bug.